Bluehost vs Cloudways

 Cloudways

-A managed cloud hosting platform built on top of infrastructure from DigitalOcean, Vultr, and others.
-Designed for developers and growing businesses needing cloud performance without DevOps complexity.
+A managed cloud hosting platform offering pre-configured servers on AWS, Google Cloud, and DigitalOcean.
+Designed for developers and businesses needing flexibility and performance.

 Hosting Type